yunpal/SBDD-Net/README.md

 ```

 ### Evaluate
+The pre-trained model can be downloaded from [here](https://drive.google.com/drive/folders/1Wn1Lvvk0oAkwOUwR0R6apbrekdXAUg7D).
+After downloading, it should be placed in the `log` directory.
 ```
 python evaluate.py

-The pre-trained model can be downloaded from [this link](https://drive.google.com/drive/folders/1Wn1Lvvk0oAkwOUwR0R6apbrekdXAUg7D).
-After downloading, it should be placed in the `log` directory.

 ```